-Yasmeen Azizul is the Designated Safeguarding Lead for Carers Bucks and Carers Milton Keynes.
-If any staff member is unable to get hold of the Designated Safeguarding Lead, in case of emergency, then they should contact the Chief Executive Holly Hoskisson.
-Sue Ackerley is the Depute Safeguarding Lead for Carers Milton Keynes and Zoya Khan is the Depute Safeguarding Lead for Carers Bucks.
+Yasmeen Azizul and Lynette Emary are the Designated Safeguarding Lead for Carers Bucks and Carers Milton Keynes.
+Sue Ackerley is the Deputy Safeguarding Lead for Carers Milton Keynes and Carers Bucks.
+If any staff member is unable to get hold of the Deputy or Designated Safeguarding Lead, in case of emergency, then they should contact the CEO.

-The Designated Safeguarding Lead has the following responsibilities:
+The Designated Safeguarding Leads have the following responsibilities:

 - 1. To ensure that this policy is implemented and is adhered to at all times. - 2.
 To be familiar with, and have an understanding of all relevant legislation.
 Current legislation and guidance are listed in Sources. - 3.
-To liaise with the MK Together & Buckinghamshire's First Response, local Social Services Department and the Local Authority Designated Officers (LADO) as appropriate. - 4.
+To liaise with the MK Together and Buckinghamshire's First Response, local Social Services Department and the Local Authority Designated Officers (LADO) as appropriate. - 4.
 To ensure that safeguarding is part of Carers Bucks and Carers Milton Keynes working culture. - 5.
 To arrange appropriate training and support for all relevant workers. - 6.
 To provide support during and after incidents involving safeguarding and referrals to Social Services or the police. - 7.
 To provide the board of Trustees with appropriate information on the number and outcomes of incidents or concerns involving safeguarding young people. - 8.
 Maintain a culture of ongoing vigilance.